-On a consolidated basis, we have not yet generated enough revenue to date to achieve break even or positive cash flow, and we expect to continue to incur significant research and development and other expenses.
-Our net loss was \$52.6 million and \$33.8 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had total stockholders' equity of \$11.9 million, an accumulated deficit of \$219.5 million, and cash of \$17.1 million.
-We expect to continue to incur losses and experience increased expenditures for the foreseeable future as we expand our product development activities, seek necessary approvals for our product candidates, conduct species-specific formulation studies for our non-prescription products, establish API manufacturing capabilities and begin additional commercialization activities.
+On a consolidated basis, we have not yet generated enough revenue to date to achieve break-even or positive cash flow, and we expect to continue to incur significant research and development and other expenses.
+Our net losses and comprehensive losses were \$49.1 million and \$52.6 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had total stockholders' deficit of \$1.4 million, an accumulated deficit of \$266.9 million, an accumulated other comprehensive loss of \$680,000 and cash of \$5.5 million.
+We expect to continue to incur losses and experience increased expenditures for the foreseeable future as we expand our product development activities, seek necessary approvals for our product candidates, conduct species-specific formulation studies for our non-prescription products, establish active pharmaceutical ingredient ("API") manufacturing capabilities and begin additional commercialization activities.